interrogator/buzz/README.md

 | `multiindex_columns` | When `show` is a list with multiple features, rather than joining `show` with slashes, build a multiindex                                                                                                                                                                                        | `False`    |

 This creates a `Table` object, which is also based on DataFrame.
-You can use its `.view()` method to quickly explore results,.
+You can use its `.view()` method to quickly explore results.
 Pressing enter on a given frequency will bring up a concordance of instances of this entry.

 ### Plotting